rocky-linux/documentation/docs/labs/security/lab3-auditing_the_system.md

 ### `twadmin`

-The `twadmin` utility performs administrative functions related to tripwire files and configuration options.
-Specifically, `twadmin` allows encoding, decoding, signing, and verification of tripwire files, and provides a means to generate and change local and site keys.
+The `twadmin` utility performs administrative functions related to Tripwire files and configuration options.
+Specifically, `twadmin` allows encoding, decoding, signing, and verification of Tripwire files, and provides a means to generate and change local and site keys.

 ```bash
 Create Configuration File:  twadmin [-m F|--create-cfgfile][options] cfgfile.txt